uclaacm/transfer-accel-portfolio-website-workshop/03-html-css-position-layout/README.md

-# intro to HTML & CSS: style
+# intro to HTML & CSS: position and layout

 In this workshop, we'll build a basic intuition of HTML and CSS, the two languages that affect how a website looks.
 We'll emphasize HTML as a tool that defines the **structure** of a webpage; more on that later.